aws-samples/baseline-environment-on-aws/doc/PipelineDeployment.md

 CDK Pipelines is a high-level construct library that makes it easy to set up a continuous deployment pipeline for your CDK applications, powered by AWS CodePipeline.
 By building pipelines quickly with CDK pipelines, you can simplify application development and focus on areas of greater interest.

-A sample has been implemented in `blea-guest-ecsapp-sample-pipeline.ts` that defines the configuration (equivalent to `guest-webapp-sample/bin/blea-guest-ecsapp-sample.ts` ) as Stage (class that defines deployment units in CDK Pipelines) and deploys from the pipeline.
+A sample has been implemented in `blea-guest-ecs-app-sample-pipeline.ts` that defines the configuration (equivalent to `guest-webapp-sample/bin/blea-guest-ecs-app-sample.ts` ) as Stage (class that defines deployment units in CDK Pipelines) and deploys from the pipeline.

-In case you have already deployed the use case `guest-webapp-sample/bin/blea-guest-ecsapp-sample.ts`, you will deploy the same application with a different stack name by following steps below to complete the CDK Pipelines deployment.
+In case you have already deployed the use case `guest-webapp-sample/bin/blea-guest-ecs-app-sample.ts`, you will deploy the same application with a different stack name by following steps below to complete the CDK Pipelines deployment.
 To avoid duplicate billing and failed deployments, run `npx cdk destroy` to delete stacks that have already been deployed.

 ## Overview